Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

 The function $\Phi^\hbar(z)$ provides an operator $K: L^2(\R) \to L^2(\R)$, defined as a rescaled Fourier transform followed by the operator of multiplication by $\Phi^\hbar(x)$.

 Since $|\Phi^\hbar(x)|=1$ on the real line, $2\pi \sqrt {\hbar}K$ is unitary.
-A proof of the following result can be found in \cite{G07}.\footnote{Unfortunately a "proof" suggested in \cite{CF} contains a fatal mistake.} Its quasiclassical limit recovers Abel's five-term relation for the dilogarithm.
+A proof of the following result can be found in \cite{Gon07}.\footnote{Unfortunately, the argument suggested in \cite{FC99} was wrong.} Its quasiclassical limit recovers Abel's five-term relation for the dilogarithm.

 \begin{theorem} $(2\pi \sqrt {\hbar} K)^5 = \lambda \cdot {\rm Id}$, where $|\lambda|= 1$. \end{theorem}